wwwtyro/trackball-controller/README.md

 * `speed` is how many radians are rotated per pixel the mouse is dragged.
   Defaults to `0.005` radians/pixel.
-* `container` is the element that will listen to mouseup and mousemove events.
+* `container` is the element that will listen to `mouseup` and `mousemove` events.
-  This allows the user to interact with the trackball even outside of the bounds of the targetElement.
+  This allows the user to interact with the trackball even outside of the bounds of the `targetElement`.
 Defaults to `window`, which will maximize the interactive region.
 * `onRotate` is a callback function triggered whenever the trackball rotates, either through user interaction via the mouse or during momentum-compelled motion.
 Defaults to an empty function.
 * `drag` is what fraction of the trackball's momentum is lost during internal loop iterations.
-Set to `0.0` for to make the trackball spin indefinitely, `1.0` to make it spin not at all outside of mouse interaction, or somewhere in between to make the spin gradually degrade to zero.
+Set to `0.0` to make the trackball spin forever, `1.0` to make it spin not at all outside of mouse interaction, or somewhere in between to make the spin gradually degrade to zero.